 Sugarfish is one of the best affordable omakase-style sushi restaurants in Los Angeles, where it doesn’t cost hundreds per person.
-Sugarfish tackles sushi in a different approach where they give you a wider cut of fish over loosely-packed warm rice.
+Sugarfish tackles sushi in a different approach, where they give you a wider cut of fish over loosely-packed warm rice.
 There are different omakase tiers guests can choose from, whether they want something light or the whole shabang.
 Food is about innovation.
 Sometimes, you need to break away from tradition to create a delicious dish.

-I remember my first time stepping to Sugarfish five years ago.
+I remember my first time stepping into Sugarfish five years ago.
 I developed a deep love-hate relationship with this restaurant for the first few years because I thought they used too much ponzu sauce or vinegar in their dishes.
-Sugarfish either toned down the acidic level or my taste buds actually matured.
+Sugarfish either toned down the acidic level, or my taste buds actually matured.
 Maybe I became more prepared for my trips to Sugarfish.
 What I can say is that I took Sugarfish for granted during my meal-expensing days.

 The omakase options changes on a seasonal basis.
 You’ll get different types of fish.
 There were times when I had scallops and hirame sashimi over eel and lobster sashimi.
 I am in love with 2021’s menu because the taste feels less acidic and more flavorful.
 For the tuna sashimi dish, there were a couple of times when the chef snuck in higher-end cuts, which hit differently.
 There’s a reason why toro costs more than regular tuna.

 Sometimes, the main course isn’t enough for me.
-Leave it to me to crave for sweet shrimp and uni on the side from time to time.
+Leave it to me to crave sweet shrimp and uni on the side from time to time.
 The last couple of times, the uni came out super cold.
 I learned to let it thaw out for a couple of minutes before enjoying it.
 Sugarfish does a phenomenal job with especially selecting uni that is thick and buttery.